You’ve heard of Fuzz pedals, and probably used one. But do you know how they work?

 Fuzz Pedal Components

-The Big Muff PI is a more complex Fuzz pedal (though still buildable), featuring four stages of transistors, which combine to create a very thick blanket of Fuzz.
-Most of the guitar’s signal is transformed by the pedal, leaving little of its original tone, and the Volume control does not do much to clean up the effect.
+The Big Muff PI is a more complex Fuzz pedal (though still buildable).
+It features four stages of transistors, which combine to create a very thick blanket of Fuzz.
+Most of the guitar’s signal is transformed by the pedal, leaving little of its original tone.
+The Volume control does not do much to clean up the effect.
 What you do get is huge amounts of Fuzz and unbelievable Sustain.
 The Big Muff also has a Tone control that the Tonebender (original versions) does not have.
 Although a Germanium transistor version of the Big Muff exists, this Fuzz pedal is almost exclusively made using Silicone transistors.

 Although the sound of these two types of pedals is very different, they both create their sound using transistors.
-Transistors are very lo fi amplifiers that distort and clip quite quickly, and add a lot of harmonic content when they do.
+Transistors are very lo-fi amplifiers that distort and clip quite quickly.
+Also, they add a lot of harmonic content when they do.
 The first transistor amplifies the guitar signal and feeds the second transistor a signal that will be too hot for it.
 So, since the second transistor can’t handle the signal, it clips it.
-The lo fi nature of the transistor causes it to add harmonic content to the signal when it clips, and the resulting blend of clipped signal and harmonic content is Fuzz.
+The lo-fi nature of the transistor causes it to add harmonic content to the signal when it clips.
+The resulting blend of clipped signal and harmonic content is Fuzz.
 The more transistors you have, the more Fuzz you can create.
 You can see this with the thick fuzz of the four-stage Big Muff, as compared to the two-stage Fuzz Face.